Valdese, North Carolina: History

 Settled in 1893 by a group of Waldensians from Northern Italy, the town was incorporated in 1920.
+The story of the town's founding is told in the outdoor drama From This Day Forward, which has been performed annually in Burke County since 1968.

 In addition to Waldensian Presbyterian Church, the Jean-Pierre Auguste Dalmas House and Valdese Elementary School are listed on the National Register of Historic Places.

 The Valdese News, a newspaper serving Burke County, was published there from 1938 through 1950.